 Types of route

 When you're mapping out a route to a destination or multiple destinations, one of the more useful attributes is its type.
-With it, you can adjust how the route will lead in one motion, tailoring it to your current needs.
-This is because there is no universal route type that will be perfect for every situation, although each will lead equally effectively to your destination.
-The difference is in what routes are chosen and, as a result, how successful the ride will be.
+In a single motion, you can determine how the route will lead, adjusting the routes you choose to suit your current needs.
+This is because there is no universal type of route that will be ideal for every situation, although each will lead you to your destination just as effectively.
+The difference is in the type of roads you choose and whether the ride suits you.

 Quick